Starting and leaving a job

 Volunteers

-When am I a “volunteer”?
+When am I a volunteer?

-Health and Safety at Work Act 2015, s 16 (definition of “volunteer”) Human Rights Act 1993, s 2 (“employer”)
+Health and Safety at Work Act 2015, ss 16 (definition of “volunteer”), 19 Human Rights Act 1993, s 2 (“employer”)

 The Health and Safety at Work Act defines a volunteer as someone who is “acting on a voluntary basis (whether or not the person receives out-of-pocket expenses)”.
-The Act distinguishes between two different categories of volunteers – casual volunteers, and those who work on a regular and ongoing basis (called volunteer workers).
+The Act has two different categories of volunteers – casual volunteers, and those who work on a regular and ongoing basis (called volunteer workers).

 The Act imposes different duties on employer organisations for each type of volunteer (see: “Health and safety protections”).